 In addition, the IR Committee, Risk Management Committee, Corporate Social Responsibility Committee and Compliance Committee have been established under the Executive Committee.

 As an advisory board to the Board of Directors, the Appointment Committee deliberates on the selection of director candidates and candidates to succeed the executive directors, including the CEO.
 The Appointment Committee consists of the CEO and at least three outside committee members, including at least one independent outside director, appointed by the Board of Directors from among the directors (excluding the executive directors) and/or persons with past experience as such directors.

 As an advisory board to the Board of Directors, the Compensation Committee deliberates on remuneration policy and the remuneration of individual directors.
 It consists of at least three outside committee members, including at least one independent outside director, appointed by the Board of Directors from among the directors (excluding the executive directors) and/or persons with past experience as such directors.

 Chugai’s Corporate Governance System

 To reflect diverse stakeholder viewpoints in business decisions, Chugai has taken measures to obtain outside perspectives, such as nominating outside directors and establishing a council made up of domestic and overseas specialists.

 To respond accurately to changes in the global business environment and conduct international business in an appropriate manner, Chugai works to further enhance decision-making by operating the Chugai International Council (CIC), which is composed of Japanese and international professionals in various sectors.
-Of the 11 council members, one is a woman.
+Of the 11 council members, including the CIC Chair, one is a woman.